MicrosoftDocs/well-architected/well-architected/cost-optimization/create-culture-financial-responsibility.md

 ### Make costs transparent

-Making budgets transparent means openly sharing and communicating financial information related to a workload or project.
+Making budgets and workload costs transparent means openly sharing and communicating financial information related to a workload or project.
 It involves sharing budget details and financials with relevant stakeholders and creating a broad sense of financial responsibility.

 - *Involve everyone*: Ensure that everyone involved in the project or workload has access to the budget information.
 Include team members, managers, and decision-makers.
 Sharing the budget information makes everyone feel accountable for their actions and decisions, fostering a sense of ownership.
 - *Share budget details*: Communicate the budget information openly with relevant stakeholders.
 Consider sharing the allocated budget, cost breakdowns, and financial goals associated with the workload or project.